Divisions Issue Calls for Papers

-Calls for papers for the fall 2004 ACS national meeting (Aug.
-2226, Philadelphia) have been issued.
-The preliminary program for the meeting in Philadelphia will be published in the June 28 issue of C&EN; the technical program will be in the Aug.
-2 issue.
+Calls for papers for the spring 2006 ACS national meeting (March 26–30) have been issued.
+The preliminary program for the meeting in Atlanta will be published in the Jan.
+30, 2006, issue of C&EN; the technical program will be in the March 6, 2006, issue.
 The society bylaw governing presentation of papers appears below.

 a.
 The term “paper” shall include any scientific presentation that can be reduced to writing.